Disability and Marriage Rules_ How Benefits Can Be Affected Image

 • Income Changes: Marriage may increase your household income, potentially affecting SSI eligibility or benefit amounts.

 • Resource Limits: SSI has strict resource limits.
-As a couple, you’re allowed fewer resources than two single individuals.
+As a couple, you have access to fewer resources than if you were two single individuals.

 • Living Arrangements: The SSA considers your living situation when calculating benefits.
 Sharing expenses with a spouse may reduce your SSI payment.